atsu-san/portfolio/README.md

 # portfolio

 Hi, I am a Japanese programmer.
-This repository is mainly for displaying my portfolio.
+This repository is for displaying my portfolio.

 Thank you for visiting and have a nice day!